Make-School-Courses/CS-1.3-Core-Data-Structures/ReadMe.md

 ### Coding Challenges

 Each lesson has an associated set of coding challenges with starter code and unit tests provided.
 Full details can be found in the "Challenges" section of each lesson linked in the schedule above.

-### Projects

-The following self-guided projects are meant to test students' understanding of concepts covered in the course.
-Due to their open-ended nature, the projects are expected to be more challenging than the coding challenges with starter code and unit tests provided.
-Students will complete one of the projects, depending on the number of class sessions scheduled in the term.

-- [Word Jumble Project][]
-- [Call Routing Project][]
+You will submit each coding challenge on Gradescope in its own repo.

 ### Technical Article